Nutriadmin/hipaa-training/source/sections/sections-of-HIPAA/security-rule.md

 ## Technical

 The technical category of safeguards is usually what people think of when they think of securing ePHI.
 The biggest areas are encryption, access controls, and auditing.
 With encryption, it has to be end to end, and it has to be at rest.
-At rest is typically harder.
-We have found that we need to use high performance SSD drives to improve performance issues that arise with encrypting data at rest.

 For access controls and logging, basically all activity of servers should be logged and those logs should be monitored with appropriate alerting.
 All API calls should also be logged, including what was accessed (with ePHI at times), by whom, and when.
-We have spent a lot of time building a powerful and flexible unified logging solution to meet the requirements in this area.

 Beyond the three areas above, there are a few miscellaneous requirements in the security rule.
 Those additional requirements relate to signing business associate agreements and having policies to, well, manage your policies.

 That's a very high, high-level overview of the Security Rule.
-You can see pretty detailed information about the Security Rule, and how Datica addresses the different specifications, on [our HIPAA page](https://nutriadmin.com/hipaa/).
+You can see pretty detailed information about the Security Rule, and how NutriAdmin addresses the different specifications, on [our HIPAA page](https://nutriadmin.com/hipaa/).